 For example, the timer compare register (TCMPR) value is set as 80, first.
-The timer compare register (TCMPR) should be less than 2^{24} and greater than 1.
-Once the timer counter value (TDR value) reaches 80, TIF (TISR[0] timer interrupt flag) will set to 1 and (TCSR[30] timer enable bit) is kept at 1 (counting enable continuously) and timer counter value (TDR value) will not goes back to 0, it continues counting to 81, 82, 83,^{\cdots} to (2^{24} -1) then 0, 1, 2, 3, \cdots to 2^{24} -1 again and again.
-Next, if user programs timer compare register (TCMPR) value as 200 and the TIF (TISR[0] timer interrupt flag) is cleared to 0, then TIF (TISR[0] timer interrupt flag) will set to 1 again when timer counter value (TDR value) reaches 200.
-At last, user programs timer compare register (TCMPR) value as 500 and clears TIF (TISR[0] timer interrupt flag) to 0, then TIF (TISR[0] timer interrupt flag) will set to 1 again when timer counter value (TDR value) is keeping up counting always even if TIF (TISR[0] timer interrupt flag) is 1.
+(The timer compare register (TCMPR) should be less than 2 and be greater than 1).
+Once the timer counter value (TDR value) reaches to 80, TIF (TISR[0] timer interrupt flag) will set to 1 and (TCSR[30] timer enable bit) is kept at 1 (counting enable continuously) and timer counter value (TDR value) will not goes back to 0, it continues counting to 81, 82, 83, " to (2 -1) then 0, 1, 2, 3, " to 2 -1 again and again.
+Next, if user programs timer compare register (TCMPR) value as 200 and the TIF (TISR[0] timer interrupt flag) is cleared to 0, then TIF (TISR[0] timer interrupt flag) will set to 1 again when timer counter value (TDR value) reaches to 200.
+At last, user programs timer compare register (TCMPR) value as 500 and clears TIF (TISR[0] timer interrupt flag) to 0, then TIF (TISR[0] timer interrupt flag) will set to 1 again when timer counter value (TDR value) reaches to 500.
+In this mode, the timer counter value (TDR value) is keeping up counting always even if TIF (TISR[0] timer interrupt flag) is 1.
 So, this operation mode is called as Continuous Counting mode.

-Figure 6-35 Continuous Counting Mode
+Figure 6-23 Continuous Counting Mode

-6.8.4.5 Event Counting Function
+6.7.4.5 Event Counting Function

 An application which can count the events/counts from TMx pin (event counting pin) is called as event counting function.
-In this mode, most of the timer control registers are the same as the timer operating function mode except TCSR MODE[1:0] must be set to 0x2 (toggle out mode will be disabled) and the clock source of timer controller, TMRx_CLK, in Figure 6-34 should be set as HCLK.
-When status transition on TMx pin, the event counter value (TDR value) will be counted according to TX_PHASE (TEXCON[0] timer external count phase) setting.
+In this mode, most of the timer control registers are the same with the timer operating function mode except TCSR MODE[1:0] must set to 0x2 (toggle out mode will be disabled) and the clock source of timer controller, TMRx\CLK, in Figure 6-22 should be set as HCLK.
+When status transition on TMx pin, the event counter value (TDR value) will be counted according to TX\PHASE (TEXCON[0] timer external count phase) setting.
 TCDB (TEXCON[7] timer counter pin de-bounce enable) bit is for enabled or disabled edge detection de-bounce circuit of TMx pin.
 The max frequency of event counting source on TMx pin should be less than 1/3 HCLK if TCDB (TEXCON[7] timer counter pin de-bounce enable) is 0 or less than 1/8 HCLK if TCDB (TEXCON[7] timer counter pin de-bounce enable) is 1.
 Otherwise, the event counter value (TDR value) will not be counted normally.

-6.8.4.6 External Pin Capture Function
+6.7.4.6 External Pin Capture Function

-In this mode, timer will monitor the transition of TxEX pin (external capture pin) to save the timer counter value (TDR value) to timer capture value (TCAP value) or reset the timer counter value (TDR value) to 0.
-And the clock source of timer controller, TMRx_CLK, in Figure 6-34 should be set as HCLK.
+In this mode, timer will monitor the transition of TMx\EXT pin (external capture pin) to save the timer counter value (TDR value) to timer capture value (TCAP value) or reset the timer counter value (TDR value) to 0.
+And the clock source of timer controller, TMRx\CLK, in Figure 6-22 should be set as HCLK.

-If RSTCAPSEL (TEXCON[4] timer external reset counter / capture mode select) bit is 0, the transition on TxEX pin is used as timer counter capture function.
-And when the transition of TxEX pin matches the TEX_EDGE (TEXCON[2:1] timer external pin edge detect) setting, TEXIF (TEXISR[0] timer external interrupt flag) will set to 1 and the timer counter value (TDR value) will be saved into timer capture value (TCAP value).
+If RSTCAPSEL (TEXCON[4] timer external reset counter / capture mode select) bit is 0, the transition on TMx\EXT pin is used as timer counter capture function.
+And when the transition of TMx\EXT pin matches the TEX\EDGE (TEXCON[2:1] timer external pin edge detect) setting, TEXIF (TEXISR[0] timer external interrupt flag) will set to 1 and the timer counter value (TDR value) will be saved into timer capture value (TCAP value).